ottowayi/pycomm3/docs/index.rst

 .. _PyPI: https://pypi.org/project/pycomm3/

 Optionally, you may configure logging using the Python standard `logging`_ library.
-A convenience method is provided to help configure basic logging, see the :ref:`usage:Logging` section.
+A convenience method is provided to help configure basic logging, see the :ref:`getting_started:Logging` section.

 .. _logging: https://docs.python.org/3/library/logging.html